Dividend Growth Investing:

 We're not all wired the same way, after all.
 As a result, we can't all recognize, appreciate, and capitalize on the same opportunities.

-With that being said, allow me to present the following case in favor of Dividend Growth Investing that demonstrates—in my mind, at least—its superiority over regular Growth Investing.
+With that being said, allow me to present the following case in favor of Dividend Growth Investing that demonstrates - in my mind, at least - its superiority over regular Growth Investing.

 The Allure of Growth Stocks

-During the last great bull market from 1982-2000, dividend stock investing lost its allure as investors were spoiled by a market that pretty much went only one direction—up.
+During the last great bull market from 1982-2000, dividend stock investing lost its allure as investors were spoiled by a market that pretty much went only one direction - up.
 Who cared about paltry yields of 2 or 3 or 4% when growth stocks provided much sexier returns year after year after year?

-But the dirty secret of all long term secular bull markets is that most of the returns are the result of an expanding Price-to-Earnings ratio, not simply due to increasing corporate earnings.
 Yes, earnings increased throughout the 1982-2000 period, but in 1982 investors only had to pay $8 for each dollar of those earnings.
 By the end of the party, however, they were paying $30 for each dollar in earnings.

-[Those are the average for the whole market - at the height of the internet bubble, crazed market participants (somehow it doesn't seem right to call them "investors") had bid up the P/E on individual tech stocks to astronomical levels.]
+[That's the average for the whole market - at the height of the internet bubble, crazed market participants (somehow it doesn't seem right to call them "investors") had bid up the P/E on individual tech stocks to astronomical levels.]

 The average annual real return during the 1982-2000 period was 14.8% (source: Micheal A. Alexander, Secular Market Trends).